hashicorp/terraform-provider-vault/website/docs/d/namespace.html.md

 * `namespace` - (Optional) The namespace to provision the resource in.
   The value should not contain leading or trailing forward slashes.
   The `namespace` is always relative to the provider's configured [namespace](/docs/providers/vault#namespace).
-   *Available only for Vault Enterprise*.

 * `path` - (Optional) The path of the namespace.
 Must not have a trailing `/`.
   If not specified or empty, path attributes are set for the current namespace based on the `namespace` arguments of the provider and this data source.
-Other than path related attributes will be `null` in this case.
+  Other path related attributes will be empty in this case.

 ## Attributes Reference